jftl6y/SFDocumentation/cicd-with-containers-on-service-fabric.md

 ![Screenshot](Media/WebApplicationAddDockerSupport.png)

 4. Once the solution loads, verify that the solution builds

-**Important** Depending on your UAC settings, it may be necessary to run Visual Studio with elevation to build the solution.

 5. Verify that the solution runs by running the Docker debug option